Valeria9533/PMSM_FOC/README.md

 For now only direct torque control is implemented.
 Speed loop is coming soon...

-Freemaster software is used for useful control of motor and see plots of currents, voltages, etc.
+Freemaster software is used (but not nessesarily) for useful control of motor and see plots and transients of currents, voltages, etc.